scbwn/scbwn/README.md

 - Familiarity with Docker and Containerization

 ### Projects
-This is my GitHub portfolio where I have documented some of my projects.
+This is my GitHub portfolio where I have showcased some of my projects.

 ### Get in touch
 - [Linkedin](https://www.linkedin.com/in/sayantan-chowdhury-90ab39286/)